 Personalization & Research Skills

 This leads us to our next skill.
-As an SDR, you interact with many prospective customers in a day and each individual is different.
+Your SDR will interact with many prospective customers daily, and each individual is different.
 While it may be tempting to go for quantity (connecting with more prospects), it is more effective if SDRs focus on quality (doing your best with fewer leads).

-By focusing your efforts on a smaller number of leads, your sales team can provide more personalized and customized communication, and hand over more educated and qualified leads to your sales executives.
-This can significantly increase the close rate for your sales executives
+Your sales team can provide more personalized and customized communication and hand over more educated and qualified leads to your sales executives.
+This can significantly increase the close rate for your sales executives.

 Active Listening Skills

 Active listening is a step-up from simply listening to what the other person is saying.
 It is about critically engaging with what the prospect shares.
-This includes asking relevant questions to find out more about what they like or dislike about your products or services.
+This includes asking relevant questions to discover what they like or dislike about your products or services.

-For example, paying attention to the language a client uses is important.
-It can be an indicator of whether the product or service suits the client.
+For example, paying attention to the language a client uses is important, and it can indicate whether the product or service suits the client.

-As a sales rep, you may be focused on checking off tasks you need to complete or following a sales script.
-While these things are important for measuring productivity, actively engaging and conversing with the lead allows you to provide an intuitive and tailored experience.
+Sales reps may be focused on checking off tasks or following a sales script.
+While these things are important for measuring productivity, you want to hire someone who can also actively engage with the lead to deliver an intuitive and tailored experience.
 By doing so, you can achieve better results and make more sales.